Master of Yachts Limited Training

 - Candidates must provide documented evidence of boating experience as stated below:

-- Logged 50 days on board a yacht at sea as an active crew member.
+- Logged 50 days on board a yacht at sea as an active crew member on watch.
 For the purpose of this requirement, a day is defined as a period of 24 consecutive hours.
-Parts of a day may be included in this total, but a day is not invalidated by a candidate leaving the yacht for a few hours during a cruise.
 The term “at sea” is defined as being on a vessel outside of any harbour – natural or artificial – in which a cruising yacht could secure or anchor for a prolonged period of time.

 - Logged 3,000 miles in a yacht while cruising at sea (power or sail).
 This must be on genuine cruises or passages, not short day trips.
-At least 2,000 of this must be on coastal voyages and not ocean crossings.
 The candidate must have considerable time of actual vessel handling.

 - A current medical fitness examination and a colour blindness eyesight examination, which allows the participant to safely perform the relevant duties on a yacht.
 Medical/eyesight examinations are valid for a period of two years.